bitcraze/aideck-gap8-examples/docs/getting-started/getting-started.md

 * AI-Deck

 ## Setting up the GAP8 SDK

+* If you would like to use the SDK through docker, please go here: [docker gap8 instructions](getting-started/docker-gap8.md)

-To get started, first set up the GAP8 SDK using the instruction on this repository:
+To setup the SDK natively on you machine, then first set up the GAP8 SDK using the instruction on this repository:

 https://github.com/GreenWaves-Technologies/gap_sdk.